stirby/fastpass/README.md

 ### Human

-The human password generator uses the lists in world_list/ to generate passwords.
+The human password generator uses the lists in passgen/world_list/ to generate passwords.

 It uses the following format: `<Adjective><Adjective><Noun><Noun><random num [000, 1000)>`

-It uses about 55 bits of entropy.
+It generates about 55 bits of entropy.

 ### Hex

 Hex generates 16 random hex digits.

-It uses 64 bits of entropy.
+It generates 64 bits of entropy.

 ### Base62

 Base62 generates 16 random base62 digits.

-It uses 96 bits of entropy.
+It generates 96 bits of entropy.

 ## Password caching